 Make the change to the GX cassette, with its extra range, and you've actually gone beyond the range of a typical system with two front chainrings.
 Not only do you get a huge range, you still get that simplicity and security of a single ring setup and lower weight – its a win win.

-Just like with NX you've got options besides the mechanical GX Eagle at the same level of componentry.
+Just like with NX, you've got options besides the mechanical GX Eagle at the same level of componentry.
 What's different is that now there are quite a few more options.
-Instead of either Eagle or not, meaning 1x11 or 1x12, you get options for GX Eagle, GX, GX DH, and GX AXS.
+Instead of either Eagle or not, meaning 1x11 or 1x12, you get options for GX Eagle, GX, GX DH and GX AXS.
+The latest GX incarnation, Eagle Transmission, is not compatible with the older GX systems though.

-Sticking to GX Eagle and that means parts available are trigger shifter, single click trigger shifter aimed at electric bikes, Grip Shift, cassette, chain, and two cranksets for different bottom bracket standards.
-If you need parts for an older system then GX, non-Eagle, has options for 1x10/1x11, and 2x10/2x11 parts available.
+Sticking to GX Eagle (aside from Transmission) means the available options are trigger shifter, single click trigger shifter aimed at electric bikes, Grip Shift, cassette, chain, and two cranksets for different bottom bracket standards.
+If you need parts for an older system then GX (non-Eagle) has options for 1x10/1x11, and 2x10/2x11 parts available.
 If downhill riding is your thing and you don't need the gears to go up a hill, look to the GX DH system for 1x7 parts.

 Along with all the obvious benefits of the actual hardware, the AXS app brings even more customization.
 You can analyze shifting and gear use and personalize the way your controls work.
 You can go as deep into the configurations as you want or never install it.
 The app isn't required to use AXS.